GlassBricks/typed-factorio/README.md

 ### Events

-Event IDs (`defines.events`) include types for their event type and filters, which is used by various methods in `script`.
+Event IDs (`defines.events`) hold type info for their corresponding event type and filters, which is used by various methods in `script`.

 You can pass an event data type parameter to `script.generate_event_name<T>()`, and it will return a `CustomEventId` that includes type info.

 ### Array-like classes